lue-bird/elm-syntax-to-rust/README.md

 please [report an issue](https://github.com/lue-bird/elm-syntax-to-rust/issues/new).

-If you find rust takes like 2+ seconds to build and you want a faster feedback cycle, follow the tips listed in [Optimizing Build Performance, most importantly "Use an alternative codegen backend"](https://doc.rust-lang.org/nightly/cargo/guide/build-performance.html#use-an-alternative-codegen-backend).
+If you find rust takes like 2+ seconds to build and you want a faster feedback cycle, follow the tips listed in ["Optimizing Build Performance", most importantly "Use an alternative codegen backend"](https://doc.rust-lang.org/nightly/cargo/guide/build-performance.html#use-an-alternative-codegen-backend).
 In my experience this cuts down build times by around 8 times :).

 In the transpiled code, you will find these types: